What Is Intermittent Fasting?

 As long as you’ve eaten an adequate amount of food within the last 24 hours, your body should be able to use its energy stores in between meals to keep your brain and body functioning.
 However, if you’re already under a lot of stress, skipping that meal might not be so good.

 Why?
-Fasting stimulates Cortisol, the stress hormone, which can be beneficial in small amounts but harmful if you already suffer from high cortisol issues.
+Fasting stimulates Cortisol, the stress hormone, which can be beneficial in small amounts but harmful if you already suffer from issues related to high cortisol levels.
 In this specific case, intermittent fasting may not be for you.

 Remember, if you’re not feeling well on any kind of eating plan, you should stop immediately and speak to your health care professional as it might be causing more damage than good.